PoissonJ/notes/os/chapter2.md

 Eating is the critical section because there are the same number of forks as there are plates so each Philosopher cannot eat at the same time.

+# Process Scheduling

+Used to schedule use of resources in the computer to various processes.

+## When to schedule

+ - When a process exits
+ - When a process block on I/O, or a semaphore
+ - New process
+ - I/O interrupt
+ - Clock interrupt

+## Goals

+ - Throughput: maximize the number of jobs per hour
+ - Keeping the CPU busy
+ - Fairness, balance
+ - Fast requests

+## Scheduling levels

+ - Input
+ - Admission scheduler: decides if the job gets resources
+ - CPU scheduler (Short term): give the CPU to a certain process

+## Scheduling Algorithm Measure

+Turn-around time = `Finish time - arrival time`.
+This includes time spent waiting for CPU

+Mean Turn-around Time:
+ : Averge TT over all jobs

+Makespan:
+ : Used for multiprocessor scheduling, it is the finish time for last job to finish - start time for set of jobs.
+How long does the whole thing take to finish.

+Types:
+ - Non-preemptive algs: used for if you have jobs that you know the runtime.
+   The running job must give up the CPU voluntarily.
+ - Shortest job frst (SJF)
+ - FCFS (First come first serve)
+ - Priority
+ - Optimal: Uses knowledge to optimize turnaround time.